StarlingXWeb/starlingx-website/src/pages/faq/index.md

 #### What is the operating system

-StarlingX is integrating and tested with CentOS and the team is already working on multiOS support.
+As of StarlingX release 8.0, StarlingX uses a Debian OS distribution as base operating system and the team is looking into multiOS support.
 Contributions are welcome!

 #### How do I get started testing StarlingX?